llm-bible/llm-bible.github.io/_publications/choi2024can.markdown

 ---
 layout: publication
-title: Can only LLMs do Reasoning Potential of Small Language Models in Task Planning
+title: Can Only Llms Do Reasoning Potential Of Small Language Models In Task Planning
 authors: Choi Gawon, Ahn Hyemin
 conference: "Arxiv"
 year: 2024